PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/asset-management.md

 ---
-title: Game Asset Management
+title: Asset Management
-description: How asset management works in Pixel Stories
+description: How game asset management works in Pixel Stories
 ---

 Asset management in Pixel Stories is designed to help users effectively manage all types of game assets.
 Game assets include images, animations, actors, sounds/music, and variables.